 The teaching plan for the PhD Course in Chemical, Geological and Environmental Sciences includes intercurricular courses and specific courses for the different curricula.
-Each PhD student has to attend at least 100 hours of teaching for a total of at least 8 ECTS (including at least 2 ECTS of interdisciplinary courses and at least 4 ECTS of intecurricular and/or curricular courses offered by the teaching plan of the doctoral Course in Chemical, Geological and Environmental Sciences, as listed below).
+Starting from the 38 th cycle, each PhD student has to attend at least 100 hours of teaching for a total of at least 11 ECTS

 Each Ph.D. student is expected to spend a period of at least 6 months abroad (12 months in case of collaboration agreements on a double Ph.D. degree), upon authorization of the Teacher Board.
 Scholarship holders can apply for a 50% increase in the scholarship for the entire duration of their stay abroad.
 The maximum allowed period of stay abroad is 12 months (18 months in case of collaboration agreements on a double Ph.D. degree).
 During the Ph.D. program, the Ph.D. student will have to publish the results of their research in peer reviewed ISI journals.